NREL/OpenStudio-user-documentation/docs/reference/parametric_analysis_tool_2.md

 ![Filtered View BCL Dialog](img/pat2/bcl_03.png)

 *Above: Filtered View showing Online BCL OpenStudio Fenestration measures.
-Set Window to Wall Ratio measure has been downloaded from Oneline BCL but not yet added to the project.*
+Set Window to Wall Ratio measure has been downloaded from Online BCL but not yet added to the project.*
 <br><br>

 After adding a measure to your project blue plus will change to a green check mark.